 The Smith Normal Form

 Let be an matrix over a field .
-Using the three elementary row and column operations above, the matrix can be put into the following diagonal form, called the Smith Normal Form for :
+Using the three elementary row and column operations above, the matrix can be put into the following diagonal form, called the Smith normal form for :

 where the are nonzero nonconstant monic polynomials satisfying .